 Shallow storm sewers are at an elevation higher than the elevation of the building foundation drains.
-As a result, the lots in these areas cannot separate their sanitary and storm sewer connections without the construction of either a deeper storm sewer, pumped sump system, or alternative drainage strategy.
+As a result, the lots in these areas cannot separate their sanitary and storm sewer connections without public-side drainage improvements (See Section 2.3).

 Partially separated service laterals (also known as semi-combined service laterals in some parts of North America) are also found in other parts of Canada as well.
 The consequence of this finding will result in significantly more expensive I&I reduction programs in those areas.